AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/subscription-and-user-migration/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md

 * Check [email verification](/help/marketo/product-docs/administration/users-and-roles/email-verification.md){target="_blank"} status for all users in the Marketo Admin area.
 Encourage users who have not verified their email address to do so, and help users resolve any challenges in completing the verification process.

+* Search your email inbox for "locked out" user notifications.
+Advise users who have been locked out to reset their password to reestablish access to Marketo Engage prior to migration day.

 * Prepare all users for the upcoming migration to Adobe Identity.

 >[!NOTE]